aplteam/Tatin/docs/TatinUserSettings.md

 ]TATIN.Usersettings -edit
 ```

-This will allow you to edit the file but it will check the syntax afterwards in order to make sure that nothing invalid goes ever into the file.
+This will allow you to edit the file, but Tatin will check the file afterwards in order to make sure that nothing invalid goes ever into the file.

-### What does Tatin do with the file?
+### What does Tatin do at start-up time?

-When Tatin is initialized it creates an instance of the `UserSettings` class with the name `MyUserSettings` which lives in `⎕se.Tatin`.
+When Tatin is initialized[^init] it creates an instance of the `UserSettings` class with the name `MyUserSettings` which lives in `⎕se.Tatin`.

-The constructor gets the fully qualified name of the user config file as an argument and is therefore able to represent that file.
-If it does not exist yet it is created.
+If the constructor does not get a fully qualified name of the user settings file as an argument then it performs two steps:

+1. It looks for a file `.tatin` in that folder.

+   If the file exists and is not empty then it is expected to point to a user settings file, and Tatin will go for that file.

+   We will discuss soon under which circumstances such a file might spring into existence.

+2. In case there is no file `.tatin` in that folder, or the file is empty, Tatin will look for a user settings file in the default folder.

+   * If that file exists then Tatin will instantiate it

+   * If the file does not exist then it will be created with default settings

 ### Syncing file and workspace

+#### Changes made to the file

-If you change the file and have an APL session up and running then your change does not have an impact on the APL session.
+If you change the file that Tatin has instantiated by editing it, and have an APL session up and running, then your change does not have an impact on the APL session.

-However, you can force Tatin to bring the session in line with what is saved in the configuration file by executing:
+However, you can force Tatin to bring the session in line with the file by executing:

 ```
       ]TATIN.Init
 ```

+#### Changes made in the workspace

+If you manipulate the instance in the workspace, then the changes won't be written to file.
+You need to call the monadic `Save` method (with a `1` as right argument) to make your changes permanent.

 ### Summary